AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "IntFields" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const IntFields: ReadonlySet<string>;

+// Warning: (ae-missing-release-tag) "invalidAssertion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidAssertion = "invalid_assertion";

+// Warning: (ae-missing-release-tag) "invalidAuthenticationHeader" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidAuthenticationHeader = "invalid_authentication_header";

+// Warning: (ae-missing-release-tag) "invalidAuthorityMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidAuthorityMetadata = "invalid_authority_metadata";

+// Warning: (ae-missing-release-tag) "invalidCacheEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidCacheEnvironment = "invalid_cache_environment";

+// Warning: (ae-missing-release-tag) "invalidCacheRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidCacheRecord = "invalid_cache_record";

+// Warning: (ae-missing-release-tag) "invalidClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidClaims = "invalid_claims";

+// Warning: (ae-missing-release-tag) "invalidClientCredential" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidClientCredential = "invalid_client_credential";

+// Warning: (ae-missing-release-tag) "invalidCloudDiscoveryMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidCloudDiscoveryMetadata = "invalid_cloud_discovery_metadata";

+// Warning: (ae-missing-release-tag) "invalidCodeChallengeMethod" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidCodeChallengeMethod = "invalid_code_challenge_method";

+// Warning: (ae-missing-release-tag) "invalidPromptValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidPromptValue = "invalid_prompt_value";

+// Warning: (ae-missing-release-tag) "invalidState" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const invalidState = "invalid_state";

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-internal-missing-underscore) The name "invoke" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
 export const invoke: <T extends any[], U>(callback: (...args: T) => U, eventName: string, logger: Logger, telemetryClient?: IPerformanceClient, correlationId?: string) => (...args: T) => U;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (ae-internal-missing-underscore) The name "invokeAsync" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
 export const invokeAsync: <T extends any[], U>(callback: (...args: T) => Promise<U>, eventName: string, logger: Logger, telemetryClient?: IPerformanceClient, correlationId?: string) => (...args: T) => Promise<U>;

+// Warning: (ae-missing-release-tag) "IPerformanceClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface IPerformanceClient {
     // (undocumented)